Pahrump, Nevada: Government

 Pahrump has an unincorporated town status, with a limited government that manages land-use planning, recreation, and fire, while leaving most services to Nye County.
 In 2012, Pahrump voted to disband the Town Board form of government in favor of an advisory board under the County Commissioners.
 It was finalized in 2014 when the incumbent elected members' terms expired.
 The Town Board was disbanded as of January 2015.

-Gregory Hafen II (R) represents the 36th district for the Nevada Assembly.
+Gregory Hafen II (R) represents the 36th district in the Nevada Assembly.

 Education

 Public education in Pahrump is administered by the Nye County School District.
 The district headquarters is in Pahrump.